 How often does an LLC pay taxes?

 LLCs file taxes annually.
-LLCs can file estimated taxes quarterly based on previous year earnings or actual quarterly earnings.
+LLCs can file estimated taxes quarterly based on the previous year’s earnings or actual quarterly earnings.
 Then, when it comes time to do taxes at the end of the year, the total quarterly payments will be deducted from the total tax expense.
 If the quarterly payments were greater than the total for the year, the LLC will be refunded the difference.

 Free insights to help you take control of business finances.